SAP/cloud-mta-build-tool/docs/docs/micromatch-wrapper.md

 #### Overview
-[Micromatch](https://github.com/micromatch/micromatch) support various matching features, such as Glob pattern, Advanced globbing.
+[Micromatch](https://github.com/micromatch/micromatch) support various matching features, such as glob patterns and advanced globbing

-Micromatch is a nodejs application, and MBT is a go application.
-In order to enable MBT to use the functionalities provided by micromatch, from MBT v1.2.25, we create [micromath wrapper](https://github.com/SAP/cloud-mta-build-tool/tree/master/micromatch) to package it.
+Micromatch is a Node.js application, while MBT is a Go application.
+The micromatch wrapper is a package that enables MBT to use the functionalities provided by micromatch.
+From MBT 1.2.25 version, we create [micromath wrapper](https://github.com/SAP/cloud-mta-build-tool/tree/master/micromatch) to package it.

 #### Install
-You can install the Micromatch Wrapper using either of these methods below:
+You can install the micromatch wrapper using one of the methods below:

  **Download and install manually**